 After you have figured your taxable income and tax liability, you can determine if you are entitled to any tax credits.
-This section discusses the child tax credit, credit for other dependents, earned income credit, and credit for excess social security tax withheld.
-For information on other credits, see your tax form instructions.
+This section discusses the child tax credit, additional child tax credit, credit for other dependents, earned income credit, and credit for excess social security tax withheld.
+For information on other credits, see your tax form instruc-